AdpictoAdpicto

 When this matters for social: "almost-right" image salvage, aspect-ratio adaptation via outpainting, product swaps in fixed compositions, background refreshes across seasons.

-Test 7: 9-slide carousel consistency
+Job 7: Multi-slide carousel consistency

-Winner: gpt-image-2, moderate margin.
+Stronger fit: gpt-image-2.
 Reference-image-driven consistency is the right tool for series work.

 When this matters for social: product carousels, 9-grid Instagram aesthetic layouts, educational series with repeating visual identity.

-Test 8: Short English headline rendering
+Job 8: Short English headline rendering

-Prompt: "A clean editorial scene of an empty minimal coffee shop in morning light.
+Example prompt: "A clean editorial scene of an empty minimal coffee shop in morning light.
 Large centered headline reading "Opening Monday, 7am" in a bold modern sans-serif typeface, placed in the upper-third of the frame.
 4:5 aspect ratio.
 No other text."

-What the head-to-head shows overall
+What the comparison shows overall

 The practical takeaway isn't "pick one."
 It's "understand which model owns which workflow."
 If your content mix leans toward team photos, Japanese captions, and 4K ads, Nano Banana 2 should be your default.
 If it leans toward branded mascot work, mask-edit salvages, and consistent carousels, gpt-image-2 should be.
 If it's mixed — and most real brands' content is mixed — you want routing.